bazijun/bazijun/README.md

 # Hello Wa~ 👋

-Xiaobianzi wants to be friends with you~
+Bazer wants to be friends with you~